dkn16/dkn16/README.md

 - 👋 Hi, I’m @dkn16
-- 👀 I’m interested in cosmology, especially **Epoch of Reionization**.
-I'm always wondering about how to fish information in an ocean of observational data, given that the EoR information is burried in a 1000-10000 times strongger foreground.
+- 👀 I have a broad interest in cosmology and astronomy, as well as developing data analysis and statistical inference techniques.
-- 🌱 I’m currently learning how to raise a new research idea.
+- 🌱 I’m currently working on [synax](synax.readthedocs.io), an automatic differentiable simulation for galactic sychrotron emission.
+The Galaxy and cosmology are closely related to each other, as the radio cosmological observations are all contaminated by Galactic foregrounds.
-- 💞️ I’m looking to collaborate on research of EoR.
+- 💞️ I’m looking to collaborate on cosmology.
 - 📫 How to reach me: dkn20@mails.tsinghua.edu.cn

 <!---